Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

 Options are pretty self explanatory:
 Malloc uses glibc malloc to allocate up to 1024 bytes of memory and copy provided data into it.
 Address returned by malloc is saved and can be used by other functions (each alloc get next index starting from zero)
 Free deallocate selected chunk by idx.
-Read reads 8 bytes of memory by idx.
+Read reads 8 bytes of memory by idx (excluding freed chunks) To make things a bit harder, we are given limited amount of calls - 5 for free and 8 for malloc.

 Finding bug was fairly easy - program doesn't check for double free allowing us to free same memory multiple times.
 As mentioned before this allows us to use attack such as tcache dup to get arbitrary code execution.
 Because target was compiled with ASLR we need to leak libc address, so we could 'call' libc functions, such as system.
-My first idea was to somehow dup chunk linked into unsorted bin and read fwd pointer to main arena.
+My first idea was to somehow dup chunk linked into [unsorted bin](https://ir0nstone.gitbook.io/notes/types/heap/bins#unsorted-bin) and read it's pointer to main arena.
 That wasn't possible due to tcache and limited amount of calls to free.
-With only 5 calls we are unable to use all 7 tcache slots to free chunk into.
+With only 5 calls we are unable to fill all tcache slots, to free chunk into unsorted_bin.
+(Main arena is libc symbol containing various heap metadata, including free chunks lists such as unsorted_bin.
+Since it's in libc segment, we can use it's address and offset inside libc to calculate other addresses)

-After some pondering I remembered that tcache metadata, including number of allocated block for given size is kept on heap (in first 0x250 bytes sized chunk).
+After quite some thinking I remembered that tcache metadata, including number of allocated block for given size is kept on heap (in first 0x250 bytes sized chunk).
 What if we overwrite size field so chosen slot will look like filled.
 Next deallocation should avoid tcache and be linked into other bin.

 So plan of attack looks like this:
 1. Leak heap address
 2. Overwrite tcache metadata to convince glibc that specific tcache slot is full, then free duplicated chunk into unsorted_bin, leaking libc address
-3. Use tcache dup to overwrite __free_hook with system then free chunk with `/bin/sh\0` to get shell
+3. Use tcache dup to overwrite __free_hook with system then free chunk with `/bin/sh\0` to get shell Don't worry if you don't understand details of some steps, I'll try to briefly explain concepts as I go.

-Let's start with step 1:
+<h3>Let's start with step 1:</h3>
 First let's allocate and free two 0x20 sized chunk, then look into heap with gdb:
 {% highlight bash %}
 pwndbg> vis